-Research studies have shown that upwards of 48% of women refuse or delay leaving an abusive home out of fear of leaving their pets or livestock behind.
+Research studies have shown that upwards of 65% of women refuse or delay leaving an abusive home out of fear of leaving their pets or livestock behind.
 The solution?
 Transform family violence shelters to allow pets on-site with their families!
 It’s simpler than you think.

-Now SAF-T is a global initiative and non-profit educational organization with over 130 shelters in the United States, Australia, Canada and New Zealand allowing pets on-site.
-But with approximately 2,500 shelters in the United States, and additional shelters worldwide, more needs to be done to keep families with pets safe.
+Now SAF-T is a global initiative and non-profit educational organization with over 130 shelters in the United States, Australia, Canada, Netherlands and New Zealand allowing pets on-site.
+But with approximately 1,700 shelters in the United States, and additional shelters worldwide, more needs to be done to keep families with pets safe.

 Successful SAF-T Programs:

 The foundation for a successful SAF-T programs rests on a few basic principles: